ZhanYF/veritymobile/README.md

 veritymobile aims to bring easy to use Secure Boot and Measured Boot to the PinePhone Pro with hardware-backed security and fully open source code.

 At this stage this project is *highly experimental* and should not be considered secure.
-A prebuilt Mobian image for the PinePhone Pro is available for testing.

 ### Internals